Scalawag: History

-After the American Civil War during the Reconstruction Era 1863 to 1869, Presidents Abraham Lincoln and Andrew Johnson undertook policies designed to bring the Southern United States back to normal as soon as possible, while the Radical Republicans used Congress to block President Johnson's policies, which favored ex-Confederates.
-The Radical Republicans imposed harsh terms and asserted new rights for the formerly enslaved, the Freedmen.
-In the Southern United States, Black Freedmen and White Southerners with Republican sympathies joined forces with Northerners who had moved south - called "Carpetbaggers" by their southern opponents - to implement the policies of the Republican party.
+After the American Civil War during the Reconstruction era, Presidents Abraham Lincoln and Andrew Johnson undertook policies designed to bring the Southern United States back to normal as soon as possible, while the Radical Republicans used Congress to block President Johnson's policies, which favored ex-Confederates.
+The Radical Republicans imposed harsh terms and asserted new rights for the formerly enslaved, the freedmen.
+In the South, Black freedmen and White Southerners with Republican sympathies joined forces with Northerners who had moved south - called "carpetbaggers" by their southern opponents - to implement the policies of the Republican Party.

-Despite being a minority, scalawags gained power by taking advantage of the Reconstruction laws of 1867, which disenfranchised the majority of Southern white voters as they could not take the Ironclad oath, which required they had never served in Confederate armed forces or held any political office under the state or Confederate governments.
+Despite being a minority, scalawags gained power by taking advantage of the Reconstruction laws of 1867, which disenfranchised the majority of Southern white voters as they could not take the Ironclad Oath, which required they had never served in Confederate armed forces or held any political office under the state or Confederate governments.
 Historian Harold Hyman says that in 1866 Congressmen "described the oath as the last bulwark against the return of ex-rebels to power, the barrier behind which Southern Unionists and Negroes protected themselves."

 The coalition controlled every former Confederate state except Virginia, as well as Kentucky and Missouri - which were claimed by both the North and the South - for varying lengths of time between 1866 and 1877.
-Two of the most prominent scalawags were General James Longstreet, one of Robert E. Lee's top generals, and Joseph E. Brown, who had been the wartime governor of Georgia.
+Two of the most prominent scalawags were General James Longstreet and Joseph E. Brown, who had been the wartime governor of Georgia.
 During the 1870s, many scalawags left the Republican Party and joined the conservative-Democrat coalition.
-Conservative Democrats had replaced all Republican minority governments in the Southern United States by 1877, after the disputed presidential election of 1876, in which the remaining Reconstruction governments had certified the Republican electors despite the Democratic candidate having carried the states.
+Conservative Democrats had replaced all Republican minority governments in the Southern United States by 1877, after the disputed presidential election of 1876 in which the remaining Reconstruction governments had certified the Republican electors despite the Democratic candidate having carried the states.

 Historian John Hope Franklin assesses the motives of Southern Unionists.
-He noted that as more Southerners were allowed to vote and participate:
+He notes that as more Southerners were allowed to vote and participate:

 A curious assortment of native Southerners thus became eligible to participate in Radical Reconstruction.
 And the number increased as the President granted individual pardons or issued new proclamations of amnesty ...
 Their primary interest was in supporting a party that would build the South on a broader base than the plantation aristocracy of Antebellum days.
 They found it expedient to do business with Negroes and so-called carpetbaggers, but often they returned to the Democratic party as it gained sufficient strength to be a factor in Southern politics.

 Eventually, many scalawags joined the Democratic Redeemer coalition.
 A minority persisted as Republicans and formed the "tan" half of the "Black and Tan" Republican party.
-It was a minority element in the GOP in every Southern state after 1877.
+It was a minority element in the party in every Southern state after 1877.
 Most of the 430 Republican newspapers in the Southern United States were edited by scalawags—only 20 percent were edited by carpetbaggers.
 White business owners generally boycotted Republican papers, which survived through government patronage.